AlvinHall/Windows10-Documentation/README.md

 # Windows10-Documentation
-Documentation around Windows 10 in my test lab
+Testing  Windows 10 in my test lab.
+Keeping some of the documentation that I write up in this repository.

+I'll add further notes as I create more documentation